Muthukumar-1612/html-resume/README.md

 # HTML Resume

-This is a simple, responsive resume built using HTML and CSS.
+This is a simple, responsive resume built using HTML with inline CSS.
 It showcases personal, educational, and professional information in a clean layout suitable for online viewing.

 ## 📌 Features